hansgundlach/CSFinal/README.md

 #Project Overview
 24 works in two stages.
-First a user enters in their name on UserName.php.
-The user's name is then saved as a session variable and they are directed to FinalView.php FinalView.php contains a user input box and two buttons "checkAnswer" and "Another 24". when "Another 24"  is clicked an ajax request is sent using Main.js and NextNum.php to a database of numbers that can form 24.
-When "checkAnswer" is clicked Main.js checks the user’s inputs and sends an ajax request to the server to update the userscore if the answer is correct using ScoreChange.php.
+First a user enters in their name in index.php.
+The user's name is then saved as a session variable and they are directed to FinalView.php ,which contains the game.
+FinalView.php has  a user input box and two buttons "checkAnswer" and "Another 24". when "Another 24"  is clicked an ajax request is sent using Main.js and NextNum.php to a database of numbers that can form 24 (hans_24list).
+When "checkAnswer" is clicked, Main.js checks the user’s inputs and sends an ajax request to the server to update the userscore if the answer is correct using ScoreChange.php.
+All of the project css is in Final css and the bootstrap library.

+#Limitations
+The program uses only temporary session cookie to store the user name and information.
+This can lead to problems if multiple user enter the same username.
+If multiple users with the same name enter the scoreboard only the user with the higher score will be displayed.
+Also users on smaller screen sizes may not be able to view instructions.

 #Credits
 I used the Bootstrap library for most of my CSS.
 Look in files for any StackOverflow credits.
 Session variable and login are based loosely on examples given by Dr.Bricker.

-#Limitations
-The program uses only temporary session cookie to store the user name and information.
-This can lead to problems if multiple user enter the same username.
-If multiple users with the same name enter the scoreboard only the user with the highest score will be displayed.

 #Notes to Dr.Bricker
 The Ajax statements may not seem DRY in Main.js.
 However , each ajax request does suddenly different functions.
-InitialNum and NextNum are very similiar but can not be put together as we discussed.
+InitialNum.php and NextNum.php are very similiar but can not be put together as we discussed.
 Ask me any questions if things seem repetitive.